Liam-Plybon/lvdb_query/README.md

 <li>✓Detect typos/keys not located in database </li>  (v0.2)

-<li>Allow users to select individual parameters</li> (v0.3 in development)
+<li>✓Allow users to select individual parameters</li> (v0.3)

-<li>Handle requested entries with key but no id listed in glossary
+<li>✓Handle requested entries with key but no id listed in glossary (v0.3)

 <li>output key,table,reference,notes to a single separate file called ref? </li>
 </ul>

+#### v0.4 ####
+In development.

 #### v0.3 ####
-Currently identical to v0.2.
+Allows user to query data as a function in python.
+The function and its arguments are:

+query(<b>keys</b>=<i>'in_keys.csv'</i>, <b>params</b>=<i>'in_param.csv'</i>

+This is done so to make further versions more versatile, and will eventually see the input structure become more open ended.
+Another function is available in v0.4(in development) that fetches keys from the database based on an WHERE query in which all keys that fall within a range of values for a parameter.
+This may then be called in the function, removing the need for an input file.

 #### v0.2 ####